Neil Patrick Harris & David Burtka:

 With the exception of those choice few pioneering gay actors who dared to actually portray gay characters, such as film and theater’s iconic Harvey Firestein and TV’s Sean Hayes, (the former, not coincidentally being born beneath the sign of the Twins, the latter, born under Gemini’s cusp), along with trailblazing fellow Air sign, Ellen DeGeneres, viewing audiences had to be content with the “likeness” of a gay character, since only straight actors like Eric McCormack and Greg Kinnear (a Gemini actor, all be it a heterosexual one) were hired to play them on the big screen.

-But that was all before Neil Patrick Harris came to Tinsel Town.
+But that was all before Neil Patrick Harris hit the scene.

 Harris’ ground breaking work came in the form of portraying the womanizing playboy, Barney Stinson, on the hit television series, “How I Met Your Mother”.
-Not only was Harris’ love’m and leave’m straight boy character inherently Gemini-like in scope, the role which first catapulted the Gemini actor into public prominence was equally influenced by the sign of the Twins as well.
+Not only was Harris’ love’m and leave’m straight boy character created with an intentional Gemini-like duality, the role which first catapulted the Gemini actor into public prominence was equally influenced by the sign of the Twins as well.

 The first representative of the Air signs is ruled by Mercury, the planet which oversees activities that are as mentally curious as they are driven: communication, education, and learning.
 With that in mind, the “Age of Man” the sign of the Twins oversees is that period of Life when one learns a little something about every aspect of their known world – the elementary school years.